krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 If HB contains no vulnerable header fields, BLOCKING MUST be 0.

-If BLOCKING is set, then for each `HB[i]` that is vulnerable :
+If BLOCKING is not set, then for each `HB[i]` that is vulnerable:

 2. `HB[i]` is represented with one of the Literal variants (see {{RFC7541}}
     Section 6.2), trading lower compression ratio for HoL resilience.

-If BLOCKING is
-not set then HB is encoded in blocking mode:
+If BLOCKING is set then HB is encoded in blocking mode:

 3. `HB[i]` is represented with an Indexed Representation.
 This favors compression ratio.

 In blocking mode, after reading HB's prefix stream B might block.
-Stream B proceeds with reading and processing the rest of HB only when all HB's dependencies are satisfied.
+Stream B proceeds with reading and processing the rest of HB only once all HB's dependencies are satisfied.
 The header prefix contains table offset information that establishes total ordering among all headers, regardless of reordering in the transport (see {{absolute-index}}).
 In blocking mode, the prefix additionally identifies the largest (absolute) index I that HB depends on (see `Depends` in Section {{overview-absolute}}).
 HB's dependencies are satisfied when all entries less than or equal to I have been inserted into the table.
-Notice that while blocked, HB's header field data remains in the stream's flow control window.
+Notice that while blocked, HB's header field data remains in stream B's flow control window.

 # HTTP over QUIC mapping extensions {#hq-frames}